-- ☐ All students, including percussionists and color guard, who play school owned instruments will be charged \$100 per year, not \$100 per instrument.
+- □ All students, including percussionists, who play school owned instruments will be charged \$100 per year, not \$100 per instrument.
 Some students will be issued a marching instrument as well as a concert instrument.
-This is a very minimal fee considering that most of the school owned instruments cost several thousand dollars each. - ☐ The student is responsible for the maintenance and upkeep of the equipment during the year.
-Additionally, they are responsible for any summer repairs or cleanings. - ☐ Students must provide their own personal accessories such as mouthpiece, drum sticks, and reeds.
+This is a very minimal fee considering that most of the school owned instruments cost several thousand dollars each. - ☐ Students must provide their own personal accessories such as mouthpiece, drum sticks, and reeds.
 The student is responsible for damage to the instrument while in his or her possession.
-The instrument will be inspected at the end of the year for damage and the student must pay for any repairs.
+The instrument will be inspected at the end of the year for damage and the student must pay for any repairs that are outside of normal wear and tear use.